No matter where you work, keeping eye safety in sight is important. See what I did there?

 As we mentioned in our Healthy Vision Month blog, making use of eye protection is a key action!
 Keeping it simple, protect and cover your eyes to help avoid injuries.

 Protect your eyes.
 If you’re working on a project, consider wearing safety glasses.
 You never know when something can slip, splash, or fall.

 Cover when appropriate.
-Whether this cover is provided by a hat, or by UV protected sunglasses, your eyes will be less impacted by bright sunlight.
+Whether this cover is provided by a hat, or by UV protected sunglasses, your eyes will be less impacted by bright sunlight or other potential hazards.

 Always use the recommended Personal Protective Equipment (PPE) for your task/job.
 Some jobs may require as little as safety glasses, while others may require full face shields or other equipment.

 To find out what PPE is recommended for your activity, check out this guide provided by the U.S. Department of Labor: https://www.osha.gov/SLTC/etools/eyeandface/ppe/selection.html